SE Holgate Blvd station

+Light rail station in Portland, Oregon, U.S.

 Southeast Holgate Boulevard is a light rail station on the MAX Green Line in Portland, Oregon.
 It is the 4th stop southbound on the I-205 MAX branch.
 The station is at the intersection of Interstate 205 and Holgate Boulevard.
 It has a center platform, and has a park-and-ride facility on the west side.
 Lents Park is located slightly to the southwest of the station.

 Bus line connections

 This station in Lents is served by the following bus lines: